sradc/SmallPebble/README.md

 <br><p align="center"><img src="https://raw.githubusercontent.com/sradc/SmallPebble/master/smallpebble_2022-08-15.png"/></p><br>

-*The name SmallPebble is a reference to the Latin translation of 'calculus', which is **‘pebble’**.*

 SmallPebble is a minimal automatic differentiation and deep learning library written from scratch in [Python](https://www.python.org/), using [NumPy](https://numpy.org/)/[CuPy](https://cupy.dev/).

 The implementation is relatively small, and mainly in the file: [smallpebble.py](https://github.com/sradc/SmallPebble/blob/master/smallpebble/smallpebble.py).
 To help understand it, check out [this](https://sidsite.com/posts/autodiff/) introduction to autodiff, which presents an autodiff framework that works in the same way as SmallPebble (except using scalars instead of NumPy arrays).